 This precious artefact provides a remarkable insight to education in a bygone age.
 Handwritten in fountain pen, each inspector noted the date of his visit, his exact time of arrival and departure, and a range of ‘suggestions’ for the principal and staff to consider.

-As you can see, the first ‘general inspection’ took place on 15thand 17thJanuary 1935.
+As you will see, the first ‘general inspection’ took place on 15thand 17thJanuary 1935.
 Some 219 pupils were enrolled – an increase of 58 since the school opened just a few months prior.
 It was the inspector’s view that some pupils needed ‘reclassified’ (moved up) and proficiency in arithmetic needed some attention.
 Of one group he remarks that, ‘the teacher does quite too much for the class.’
 Meanwhile, in Physical Education, he wishes to see the introduction of ‘rhythmic training.’

 By May of 1935, the inspector seemed pleased with the teaching of algebra and geometry, and in June he returns to give some advice on improving Horticulture.
 Horticulture was to become an ever-more important part of school life, as the war years began and rationing was introduced.